junit-team/junit5/Prototype-Writing-Test-Cases.md

   }
   ```

-All other parameter resolvers must be explicitly enabled by applying a [test decorator](Prototype-Test-Decorators) using `@TestDecorators`.
+All other parameter resolvers must be explicitly enabled by registering a [test decorator](Prototype-Test-Decorators) via `@TestDecorators`.

 -  Check out the `methodInjectionTest(...)` test method in [`SampleTestCase`] for an example that uses the built-in `TestNameParameterResolver` as well as the aforementioned custom resolvers, `CustomTypeParameterResolver` and `CustomAnnotationParameterResolver`.